Landing Page Examples & Design Tips for Conversion

 Bring your product to life with images

-Customers aren’t able to physically interact with products while they’re shopping online, which means they rely on product photos to choose what they buy.
-In fact, 92% of consumers say that visuals are the top influential factor affecting a purchase decision, so make sure that the imagery on your page conveys texture, size, color, or any other aspects of your product that might be of interest to your customers.
+Make sure that the imagery on your page conveys texture, size, color, or any other aspects of your product that might be of interest to your customers.

-• Multiple images are better than just one.
-When considering a purchase, a series of photos is often more convincing than a standalone image.
-Fortunately, most mobile devices come equipped with capable cameras (and built-in editing tools, too), so even if you’re not a photography pro, it’s easy to take as many high-quality, engaging visuals for your online store as you need.
+• Fortunately, most mobile devices come equipped with capable cameras (and built-in editing tools, too), so even if you’re not a photography pro, it’s easy to take as many high-quality, engaging visuals for your online store as you need.

 • Show different angles.
 Help your customers visualize what the item looks like in person by using images from different perspectives or proximities.
 As you plan your photos, try to include at least one that indicates scale.

 • Use lifestyle images.
-Lifestyle images tell the story of your products and help your customers imagine how they might use them in their everyday lives.
+Lifestyle images tell the story of your products and help your potential customers imagine how they might use them in their everyday lives.
 Incorporate locations, props, and people that will give your audience more context about the thing you’re selling.

 Build trust with reviews

 Do you ever read reviews about a business or a product before making your final decision?
 If so, you already know that online reviews can directly impact a business—shoppers care what other shoppers think.
-In fact, according to BrightLocal, 85% of consumers trust online reviews as much as personal recommendations.

 Incorporate promo codes or discounts

 Coupons and promo codes are some of the most effective tools for driving signups and sales.
 As you’re building landing pages for your business, consider including unique coupon codes or other offers as an extra incentive for your customers to both join your audience and make a purchase.
-Each landing page can be targeted to a specific segment of your audience and be independent of your site, store, and other marketing.
-That way, you can advertise an incentive to a small portion of your audience without affecting any of your other promotions or marketing strategies.

 And since there’s no limit to the number of landing pages you can create in Mailchimp, you have the freedom to experiment with your designs, conduct A/B tests for different layouts, and then use our insightful reporting and analytics tools to see which version gets the most visitors, clicks, conversions, and an overall better user experience.